-The following is a modified re-post from 2012:
+The following is a modified post ARPN has run each Thanksgiving since 2012:

 Tomorrow is American Thanksgiving – a celebration of the blessings afforded by our forefathers as they overcame adversity in a new land, laboring to obtain from the resources around them the necessities of life: food, shelter, and warmth against winter’s cold.